Hodge Equity Release Conveyancing Panel Information

 Read More

-We would recommend that you provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the CQS team a complete picture of what has occured.
+We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your firm’s application but gives the Law Society viability as to what has gone on.

-I am on the Hodge Equity Release conveyancing panel and scheduled to complete a purchase within the next few weeks.
-My file does not contain a Legal Charge for the client to execute.
-Who do I contact at Hodge Equity Release to request substitute deeds?
+Our practice is on the Hodge Equity Release conveyancing panel and all set to complete a remortgage within the next few weeks.
+My papers do not include a Legal Charge for the client to sign.
+Who do I contact at Hodge Equity Release to get a duplicate Deed?

-You would be advised to communicate with Hodge Equity Release to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes an express inquiry for banks to cite who to contact to obtain standard documents.
+You should get in touch with Hodge Equity Release to obtain standard documents.
+The CML Handbook contains an explicit inquiry for banks to cite who to contact to obtain standard documents.
 Hodge Equity Release in their Part 2’s state:

 Find a Lawyer on the Hodge Equity Release Conveyancing Panel